Urban agriculture: Main types

 There is no overarching term for agricultural plots in urban areas.
 Gardens and farms, while not easy to define, are the two main types.
 According to the USDA, a farm is "any place from which $1,000 or more of agricultural products were produced and sold."
 In Europe, the term "city farm" is used to include gardens and farms.
+Any plot with produce being grown in it can be considered an urban farm.
+Size does not matter, it is more about growing produce on your own in your personal plot or garden.